antihax/goesi/esi/docs/CorporationApi.md

 # **GetCorporationsCorporationIdMembertracking**
 > []GetCorporationsCorporationIdMembertracking200Ok GetCorporationsCorporationIdMembertracking(ctx, corporationId, optional)
-Get corporation members
+Track corporation members

-Read the current list of members if the calling character is a member.  ---  This route is cached for up to 3600 seconds
+Returns additional information about a corporation's members which helps tracking their activities  ---  This route is cached for up to 3600 seconds

 ### Required Parameters